KatherLab/LLMAIx/README.md

 - Click on **LLM Information Extraction**

-Use the zip file from the preprocessing step as an input, choose a model and adjust the prompt, grammar and temperature accordingly.
+Use the zip file from the preprocessing step as an input, choose a model and adjust the prompt, grammar (use the grammar builder), n_predict and temperature accordingly.
 When you click `Run Pipeline` you will be redirected to the **LLM results** tab.
 Wait for the results to be available for download.
 You don't have to reload the page!
 In the meantime you can also start more information extraction jobs.

 The output extends the input zip file with a csv file with columns `report` with the original report, `report_masked` which contains the anonymized report and more columns with the personal information extracted according to the grammar as well as Ids and metadata.